CS208 Logic & Algorithms

 Explanation

-Why do we need “both directions” for the axioms for dup and if?
+Why do we need “both directions” for the axioms for duplicate and if?
 This is because we are going to have to reason backwards about program execution to answer questions like “if the output was y, then what happened during the program?”.

 What does it mean for a program to halt?

-∃y. exec(p, x, y)
+∃y. exec(prog, x, y)

 What does it mean for a program to solve the halting problem?